BenMcLean/Baron-Von-Evil/README.md

 # About

-I wrote this back in middle school, sometime in the early 2000s.
+I wrote this back in high school, sometime in the early 2000s.

 Modifications, adding new levels, etc is encouraged!
 Just please tell me cause I want to see what you've done!